The Supple Deer

 perhaps eighteen inches.

 No tuft of the coarse white belly hair left behind.

 I don't know how a stag turns

 into a stream, an arc of water.

 I have never felt such accurate envy.

 To be that porous, to have such largeness pass through me.

 Originally published in Come, Thief (Knopf, 2011); all rights reserved.
 Copyright © by Jane Hirshfield.
-Reprinted with the permission of the author.
+Used by permission of the author, all rights reserved.

 Jane Hirshfield is the author of eight collections of poetry, includingThe Beauty: Poems (Alfred A. Knopf, 2015), which was long listed for the National Book Award.
 She served as a Chancellor of the Academy of American Poets from 2012 to 2017.